HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/blazor/blazor-keep-shared-multitab-state.md

 ### Problem

 I have to keep state in this application.
+I want to share state between different pages/tabs in the browser per user.

 What do you mean?
 Blazor Server is already a stateful framework.
 It keeps state between the users session and the server.